 What's In Cat Food

 It is important to remember that the nutritional needs of a cat are distinct and different to humans.
 A cat requires 41 essential nutrients for healthy body function.
-They are classified into 6 main nutrient groups.
-They are water proteins, fats, carbohydrates, vitamins and minerals.
+They are classified into six main nutrient groups; water proteins, fats, carbohydrates, vitamins and minerals.

 Complete – provides adequate amounts of all the required nutrients